 - Crackers: Ritz, CLUB crackers or wheat thins are great for dipping.

 - Chips: Tortilla chips or pita chips are always easiest.

-- Bread: French bread, baguette bread or pita bread are soft and comforting.
+- Bread: French baguette, a crostini or pita bread are perfect for dipping!

 - Making ahead before cooking: This will work well for making before your party.
 Simply mix all ingredients together following the instructions.
 Place in your skillet or pan for baking.
 Cover tightly and store in the refrigerator up to 8 hours.
 Once you are ready to bake, add a few extra minutes and bake according to directions.

-- Can you make spinach artichoke dip ahead?
-Yes, totally a great dip to make ahead of time.
-Follow the instructions to the spinach artichoke dip recipe.
-After baking the spinach artichoke dip let cool completely.
+- Can you cook this spinach artichoke dip ahead of time?
+Yes, after baking the spinach artichoke dip let cool completely.
 Once it is cooled either tightly cover it with wrap or add it to another air tight container to store in the refrigerator.
 It will sit in the refrigerator for 2 to 3 days.

 - Warming up: When ready to reheat, add it to an oven safe pan and reheat it until it is nice and bubbly hot or warm up slowly in a slow cooker on low or warm setting.
 You can also reheat over the stove top on low stirring occasionally until it is warm to the touch.

 - 3 garlic cloves minced